-2.1 A Society will be defined as a group of students with a common interest who will meet and implement activities to further their group’s interests.
+2.1 An Academic Society will be defined as a group of students with a common interest in an Academic subject who will meet and implement activities to further their group’s interests.

-2.2 The Trustees will have ultimate responsibility for defining student groups as either Sports Clubs, or Societies or otherwise.
+2.2 The Trustees will have ultimate responsibility for defining student groups as either Sports Clubs, Societies or Academic Societies or otherwise.

 3. Remit